Lifestyle

 This relationship between pro sports and post-modern tech is evident pretty much everywhere.
 Arenas and stadiums are outfitted with the latest broadcasting and transactional tech.
 They have special security systems.
 Some places even accept cryptocurrency as forms of payment.
 The jumbotrons are outfitted with contemporary resolution.

 The latest in sports and tech, though?
 Statistical tracking data.
 It is used by teams to inform their roster decisions.
-It is also used by major sportsbooks, such as MyBookie, to shape betting lines, and flagship networks, such as ESPN, to create graphics and generate debate points.
+It is also used by major broadcasters and media outlets to enhance analysis, create graphics, and generate deeper insight for fans.

 Many people confuse this tracking data with advanced analytics, which is then often associated with sabermetrics in baseball.
 That’s not quite correct.
 Tracking data is a form of advanced analytics, but it is not exactly sabermetrics.